What is a YouTube Art Track?

-- Placement on topic Channels & Playlists that are managed and maintained by YouTube directly instead of placement on user owned and operated channels
+- Placement on topic channels & playlists managed and maintained by YouTube directly instead of placement on user-owned and operated channels.

-All of these benefits also give the Art Track compatibility with the subscription service YouTube Music (formerly YouTube Red).
+These benefits also give the Art Track compatibility with the subscription service YouTube Music.

 YouTube Music & Art Tracks

-The service also allows access to playlist creation based on music genome matching, and will favor Art Track high quality audio for the album version of a track over other versions of a track on their system like the music video version for example.
-This can be particularly nice when you run into a track like Michael Jackson's legendary Thriller video where the music video version is almost fourteen minutes long and is practically a short movie while the studio version is merely six minutes.
+The service also allows access to playlist creation based on music genome matching.
+It will favor Art Track high-quality audio for the album version of a track over other track versions on their system, like the music video version.
+This can be particularly nice when you run into a track like Michael Jackson's legendary Thriller video, where the music video version is almost fourteen minutes long and is practically a short movie while the studio version is merely six minutes.

 How Art Tracks generate revenue

-This shouldn't be confused with YouTube Content ID, which is a separate method of income from Art Tracks on YouTube Music.
+This shouldn't be confused with YouTube Content ID, a separate method of income from Art Tracks on YouTube Music.
 They are separate services and thus report separately.

-Content ID, YouTube's fingerprinting service for content on their platform constantly scans and claims content in their system, once claimed the content begins to generate revenue via ads and subscription user views.
-If your content is used on hundreds of user uploaded videos then Content ID will claim each and every one allowing you to earn revenue on them.
+YouTube Content IDs fingerprinting service constantly scans and claims content in their system.
+Once claimed, the content begins to generate revenue via ads and subscription user views.
+If your content is used on hundreds of user-uploaded videos, Content ID will claim each one allowing you to earn revenue on them.

-Should you choose, you can opt in or out of either service, though here at Symphonic we recommend using both services unless you have specific reasons for not doing so.
-If you're with Symphonic and submit content to YouTube Music you'll see the royalties collected via this service reported in your monthly report.
+Should you choose, you can opt-in or out of either service.
+At Symphonic, we recommend using both services unless you have specific reasons for not doing so.
+If you're distributing with Symphonic and submit content to YouTube Music, you'll see the royalties collected via this service reported in your monthly report.

 How to create an Art Track

-If you're a client with Symphonic then creating an Art Track is really rather simple.
-When you're creating a release in the Symphonic system (covered in this guide) you just need to select YouTube Red under the partners section, and that's it.
+If you're a client with Symphonic, then creating an Art Track is really rather simple.
+When you're creating a release in the Symphonic system (covered in this guide), you would need to select YouTube Music under the partners section.
 YouTube will handle the creation of the track and placement to a channel in their system.

-YouTube Music releases are automatically placed by YouTube into a topic channel for the artist, content on those pages cannot be moved or edited, they are not the same as a personal owned & operated channel that you would normally use for videos on YouTube, they are managed directly by YouTube themselves.
-Channel placement in their system depends on several factors, but most importantly they source their information for artists from:
+YouTube Music releases are automatically placed by YouTube into a topic channel for the artist.
+Content on those pages cannot be moved or edited and are not the same as a personal owned & operated channel that you would normally use for videos on YouTube.
+Art Tracks are managed directly by YouTube themselves.
+Channel placement in their system depends on several factors, but most importantly, they source their information for artists from:

 Wikipedia & Musicbrainz entries are required for a dedicated topic channel with the artist name.
 Artists without enough available information for placement may be placed on a 'various artists' topic channel instead.
-For this reason we advise making as much information about the artist readily available as possible prior to distribution to YouTube Music.
+For this reason, we advise making as much information about the artist readily available prior to distribution to YouTube Music.